-Keywords: investor activism; corporate social responsibility; socially responsible investing (SRI); engagement; environmental; social and governance (ESG)
+Keywords: activism; corporate social responsibility; socially responsible investing (SRI); engagement; environmental, social and governance (ESG)

 JEL Classification: G15, G23, G32, G34, G39